I have always loved making my own applesauce..but it was such a time consuming adventure removing ALL THOSE PEELS! Not anymore!

 - 1 teaspoon cinnamon

 - Optional: additional fruit for applesauce combos like mango, strawberry, pear, or plum.
-If your apples were not too sweet, you could add a small amount of sweetener if necessary…I prefer liquid stevia or palm sugar, but almost never need this.
+If your apples were not too sweet, you could add a small amount of sweetener or fresh apple cider if necessary…I prefer liquid stevia or palm sugar, but almost never need this.

 - Thoroughly wash your apples to remove any residues.